 Why Brands Win on Facebook with a Community-First Strategy

-This article explores how brands can approach Facebook in 2025, why a community-driven strategy is the real differentiator, and what can be learned from companies excelling on the platform.
+This article explores how brands can approach Facebook with a modern lens, why a community-driven strategy remains the real differentiator, and what can be learned from companies excelling on the platform.

 Facebook in 2025: The Numbers That Matter

 Love it or loathe it, Facebook in 2025 is still impossible to ignore.
 With more than 3 billion people logging in every month and over 2 billion returning daily (Backlinko, 2025), the platform remains the closest thing the digital world has to a global town square.
-For brands, that’s not just reach, it’s relevance, and a reminder that Facebook continues to be where audiences spend time, connect and buy.
+For brands, that is not just reach, it is relevance, particularly when it comes to maintaining ongoing relationships with established audiences.

 The demographics tell their own story.
 According to Jo Dixon (2025), the user base skews male, with 56.8% men compared to 43.2% women.
-Age-wise, it’s a broad community: Gen X remains Facebook’s most loyal audience, while Baby Boomers and Millennials continue to use it heavily (Beveridge, 2024).
-But it’s worth noting that younger audiences, particularly Gen Z, are more likely to be found on Instagram, TikTok and YouTube (Barnhart, 2020).
-So, while Facebook still dominates in scale, its audience mix leans older and often more established, which can be a strategic advantage for brands targeting decision-makers and spenders.
-Content habits are also shifting.
-Facebook stories now attract over 500 million daily users, with more than 1 billion Stories shared across Meta’s apps every single day.
-On the brand side, more than 4 million advertisers are tapping into this short-form, immersive format every month (Facebook for Business, 2025).
-It’s a clear sign that visual content has lasting power.
+Age-wise, it is a broad community.
+Gen X remains Facebook’s most loyal audience, while Baby Boomers and Millennials continue to use it heavily (Beveridge, 2024).
+Younger audiences, particularly Gen Z, are more likely to be found on Instagram, TikTok, and YouTube (Barnhart, 2020).
+This makes Facebook especially valuable for brands targeting decision-makers, parents, professionals, and higher-spending audiences.

-And then there’s the social commerce side to the platform.
-According to Enberg from eMarketer (2024), US adults in 2025 are more likely to make purchases directly on Facebook than on Instagram, but they still trail behind TikTok Shop, which leads at 45.5%.
-That puts Facebook in a strong, but increasingly contested, middle ground.
-For brands, the implication is clear: the platform is commercially viable, but competition for shopper attention is fierce.
+Social commerce remains part of the picture.
+According to Enberg from eMarketer (2024), US adults in 2025 are more likely to make purchases directly on Facebook than on Instagram, though TikTok Shop now leads at 45.5%.
+This places Facebook in a competitive middle ground.
+The implication for brands is clear: Facebook remains commercially viable, but success requires stronger differentiation and trust.

 The Power of Paid Advertisement

-Paid ads on Facebook continue to be one of the strongest levers for brands in 2025.
-Benchmarks show why: the platform delivers an average click-through rate (CTR) of 2.53%, though traffic campaigns sit lower at around 1.57% (Marino, 2023).
-Crucially, Facebook ads also achieve a high conversion rate of 8.78% across industries (McNamee, 2025), making them far more than an awareness tool.
-With a relatively low cost-per-click (CPC), averaging just over US$1 globally (Enberg, 2024; Varos, 2025), it’s no surprise that 40% of marketers cite Facebook as one of their top three ROI drivers (Iskiev, 2025).
+Paid ads on Facebook continue to be one of the strongest levers for brands.
+Benchmarks show an average click-through rate of 2.53%, with traffic campaigns closer to 1.57% (Marino, 2023).
+Conversion rates remain high at 8.78% across industries (McNamee, 2025), reinforcing Facebook’s role beyond awareness alone.
+With a global average cost per click just over US$1 (Enberg, 2024; Varos, 2025), it is no surprise that 40% of marketers cite Facebook as a top ROI driver (Iskiev, 2025).

 Why Brands Are Falling Short